Moyf/easy-copy/README.md

 ## 🛠️ Installation

-Currently, the plugin is not yet available in the official store.
-You'll need to install it using the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin.
+The plugin is now available in the community plugins list, you can search for "Easy Copy" to install it.

-I'll update this section once it's available in the official store!
+(Alternatively, you can also use the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin to install it)

 ## 🤝 Contribution